skienzmatishun/rippreport/content/p/lethal-force/index.md

 ---
-title: "LETHAL FORCE"
+title: LETHAL FORCE
 date: 2022-09-10
-thumbnail: "img/lethal-force.jpg"
+thumbnail: img/lethal-force.jpg
 tags:
 - BCSO
 - OJ French
 - Bay Minette
 categories:
 - bcso
 authors:
 - admin
+alttags: "Sheriff’s SWAT vehicle against a solid background; highlights concerns about excessive police force in Baldwin County"
 ---
 Baldwin County has a serious problem that continues to escalate without any accountability.
 Police using excessive force when it is not necessary.
 The article below is the latest of a string of incidents dating back more than 5 years that has cost 7 lives, Mr. O J French’s death is number 8.
 Please show up and support the family and get involved.

 This article is NOT behind a paywall